MatthewGreenspun/Automate-Google-Classroom/README.md

    - If multiple choice question is selected, users can add and remove multiple choice options.
    - Contians field for Due Date, which can be none, custom, or date of posting.
    - Contians field for Due Time, which must be specified if Due Date is not none.
+   - Contains field for Topic, which is optional.

 8. PostOptions